mhavey/marklogic/uml2es/tutorials/dmui.md

 This tutorial shows how you, *without having to write any code*, can move raw, messy data into MarkLogic and convert it to a much better form that conforms to a UML model.
 Our approach can best be described as *model-driven declarative mapping*.
 There's no coding; developers aren't needed.
 Rather, the brunt of the work is done by the two roles you would expect:

 - A data architect, who creates the data model in a third-party UML tool (in our case, Papyrus).
-- A source-data subject-matter expert (SME), who uses the Declarative Mapper UI tool to define the source-to-target mapping.
+- A source-data subject-matter expert (SME), who uses the Declarative Mapper IDE tool to define the source-to-target mapping.
 This SME is an expert in the messy source data and works closely with the data architect to understand the UML-defined target data format.

 The data architect and source-data SME are helped by a build person, who creates a gradle-based MarkLogic data hub environment that incorporates the UML and mapping tools.